It's OK! (Atomic Kitten song): Chart performance

 "It's OK!" was selected as the lead single from Atomic Kitten's second studio album Feel So Good (2002).
 A worldwide success, it sold over 400,000 copies in total.
-In the United Kingdom, the song debuted and peaked at number three on the UK Singles Chart.
-While it became the group's third non-consecutive top five single, it was the album's lowest-charting single.
+In the United Kingdom, the song debuted and peaked at number three on the UK Singles Chart, selling 82,000 copies in its first week.
+It became the group's third non-consecutive top five single.
 "It's OK!" was the 35th best-selling single of 2002 in the UK, selling 218,346 copies and earning a silver certification from the British Phonographic Industry (BPI).
 In 2012, the Official Charts Company named "It's OK!" the group's fourth best-selling single in the United Kingdom.

 Elsewhere, "It's OK!" reached the forty on the majority of the charts it appeared on.
 It entered the top 10 in Austria, Ireland, and Switzerland and the top 20 in Germany, Spain, and Wallonia.
 In Denmark, it became Atomic Kitten's highest-charting single, peaking at number nine.
 In Flanders, "It's OK!" it peaked at number 33, while in the Netherlands, it peaked at number 21 on the Dutch Top 40.
 In France, the song peaked at number 37, staying in the top 40 for two weeks.
 In Australia, the song peaked at number 24.
 It was more successful in neighboring New Zealand, reaching number 16 and becoming the group's fifth top 40 hit in that country.